Eunuchs for the Kingdom of Heaven: Themes

 One of her main themes is what she perceives as the Church's attitude toward pleasure, particularly sexual pleasure.
 She presents a comprehensive argument that hatred of pleasure pervades Catholicism, and that this poisons Catholic attitudes toward marriage, motherhood, and women.
 In the author's own words, "During the entire middle ages, the questions of when intercourse was allowed and when not, and self-punishment, was enormously important."
 Intercourse was banned on all Sundays, all feast days, 20 days before Christmas, 40 days before Easter, often 30 days before Pentecost, and three or more days before receiving Communion.
 Penance was to be weeks of fasting on only bread and water.
 Pope Gregory I decreed abstinence should continue until a baby was weaned.
-Some authorities taught that babies were born physically deformed or mentally challenged because the parents conceived them during one of these forbidden periods (page 140).
+Some authorities taught that babies were born physically deformed or mentally defective because the parents conceived them during one of these forbidden periods (page 140).

 Ranke-Heinemann fails to distinguish between degrees of authority that attach to the ecclesial pronouncements, and ignores the difference between doctrine and discipline, as in the case of priestly celibacy.

 According to Ranke-Heinemann, from June 3, 1916, the official dogma from Rome regarding sex with a condom has been that "marital chastity requires its martyrs."

 Ranke-Heinemann, responding during an interview on Swiss television on January 11, 2007, regarding a BBC World report about AIDS in Africa said: "I accuse the last two popes of foisting a deadly deception upon humanity, and demand that the Vatican should fund medical care for all the women of Africa and the world, and offer compensation to them and their families."